 Lower church: bronze altar to St. Martina designed by Pietro da Cortona and executed by Giovanni Artusi

 The appointment of Pietro da Cortona as Principe dell'Accademia in 1634 paved the way for the construction of a new church dedicated to St. Luke.
 Initially Pietro da Cortona had just in mind to build his own underground funerary chapel, but the discovery of the body of St. Martina led Pope Urban VIII to finance the construction of a new grand church dedicated to both saints (the lower one is dedicated to St. Martina and the upper one to St. Luke).

-(left) Dome; (right) interior of the dome: XVIIIth century stucco decoration
+(left) Dome (see it in the moonlight); (right) interior of the dome: XVIIIth century stucco decoration

-Although Pietro da Cortona is mainly remembered for his paintings (e.g. Ceiling of Sala del Trionfo at Palazzo Barberini), the church he designed and where he was buried (see his tomb in the lower church - it opens in another window), is regarded as a masterpiece of baroque architecture.
+Although Pietro da Cortona is mainly remembered for his paintings (e.g. Ceiling of Sala del Trionfo at Palazzo Barberini), the church he designed and where he was buried is regarded as a masterpiece of baroque architecture.
 Towards the end of his life he was involved in the design of another large Roman dome, that of SS.
 Ambrogio e Carlo al Corso.

 (left) Main altar by Pietro da Cortona with copy of a painting attributed to Raphael portraying St. Luke as a painter; (right) Monument to Carlo Pio Balestra, a benefactor who bequeathed all his possessions to Accademia di S. Luca, by Tommaso Righi (1764)

 Unlike most other Roman churches of the XVIIth and XVIIIth centuries SS.
 Luca e Martina does not house many funerary monuments.
 Its Greek-cross design was not suited for opening a series of chapels and it did not have much space for monuments.